Department of Computer and Information Sciences

 - Major in Computer Science

-- Major in Computer Science with a Track in Computer Security
+- Major in Computer Science - Computer Security Track

-- Major in Computer Science with a Track in Software Engineering
+- Major in Computer Science - Software Engineering Track

-- Combined Major in Computer Science and Mathematics with a Track in Computer Security
+- Combined Major in Computer Science and Mathematics - Computer Security Track

 - Major in Information Systems